Smeg (appliances)

 Smeg (Smalterie Metallurgiche Emiliane Guastalla) is an Italian upmarket home appliance manufacturer.
-They manufacture one of the most recognisable fridges available, that have been described as timeless icons of style and innovation.

 History

 Founded in 1948 by Vittorio Bertazzoni as an enamelling and metalworking company, the company preserves the memory of its original purpose and location (Guastalla, Reggio Emilia) in the name acronymised as Smeg, Smalterie Metallurgiche Emiliane Guastalla ("Emilian Metallurgical Enamelling Works Guastalla").

 During the 1950s, the company’s metalworking background was accompanied by the production of its first cooking appliances.
 In 1955, the company presented "Elizabeth", one of the first gas stoves equipped with automatic ignition, a safety valve in the oven and a cooking programmer.

 In the 1960s, Smeg introduced its first washing machine, the Leda, and then the large 60 cm Niagara dishwasher, with capacity for 14 place settings.

 In 1971, the company began production of built-in hobs and ovens.

+In 2019, Smeg acquired the Italian espresso machine manufacturer La Pavoni, which continues to operate as part of the Smeg Group.